 Endometrial Cancer

 Endometrial cancer forms in the tissue that lines the inside of the uterus.
-It is one of the most common cancers in American women.
-Most endometrial cancers start in cells that make mucus and other fluids.
-They are adenocarcinomas.
+It is one of the most common cancers diagnosed in women in the United States.
+Most endometrial cancers start in glandular tissue and are called adenocarcinomas.

 Endometrial cancer is one type of uterine cancer.
 Uterine cancer also can start in the cells that make up the wall of the uterus.
 These cells are muscle or myometrial cells.
 Cancers that start in these cells become sarcomas.
 They are much less common.
 When people say uterine cancer, they are often talking about endometrial cancer.